SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: SimLab

 \subsection{Platform Requirements}

-As mentioned earlier, the interactive nature of CIA agents poses a major challenge to their evaluation.
-Indeed, the evaluation process involves at least two dialogue participants, one being the CIA agent under evaluation and the other being its interlocutor that is a user simulator when using simulation-based evaluation.
-Therefore, the proposed platform should support the collection of conversations between these dialogue participants, thus enabling the automatic evaluation of new systems (i.e., CIA agent or user simulator) online.
-Consequently, the platform should be flexible enough to run a wide range of CIA agents and user simulators while orchestrating their interactions.
+The simulation-based evaluation process involves at least two dialogue participants: a CIA agent and a user simulator.
+Therefore, the platform must support online evaluation by collecting conversations between these participants, enabling the automatic evaluation of new systems (i.e., CIA agent or simulator).
+Consequently, the platform must be flexible enough to run a wide range of CIA agents and simulators while orchestrating their interactions.
 As the platform is intended to serve a community of users, it should be scalable to dynamically accommodate evolving traffic needs.
-Additionally, it should be portable to simplify migration to different deployment environments.
-Finally, the platform should be both intuitive to use and extensible, making it easy for the community to adopt and contribute to its development.
+Additionally, it must be portable to simplify migration to different deployment environments.
+Finally, the platform should be intuitive to use and extensible, making it easy for the community to adopt and contribute to its development.

 In summary, we identify the following main requirements: \begin{itemize} \item[R1] \textbf{Online Evaluation Support}: Provides a solution for running CIA agents and user simulators, and collecting their conversations. \item[R2] \textbf{Flexibility}: Supports a wide range of CIA agents and user simulators, including different frameworks and programming languages. \item[R3] \textbf{Scalability and Portability}: Handles varying traffic loads and is deployable in diverse environments with minimal effort. \item[R4] \textbf{Intuitive Use}: Offers an easy-to-use interface for conducting evaluation experiments. \item[R5] \textbf{Extensibility}: Allows for the addition of new components and functionalities to enhance the platform over time. \end{itemize}